-B.2.4 Table 5N - Total Turnover (including advances) (4N + 5M - 4G above)
+B.2.4 Table 5N - Total Turnover (including advances) (4N + 5M - 4G - 4G1 above)

-The total of Table 4N + 5M - 4G is auto populate in this table.
+The total of Table 4N + 5M -4G is auto populate in this table.
 The table would contain the total turnover including the sum of all the supplies (with additional supplies and amendments) on which tax is payable and tax is not payable.
 This shall also include the amount of advances on which tax is paid but invoices have not been issued in the current year.
-However, this shall not include the aggregate value of inward supplies on which tax is paid by the recipient on reverse charge basis.
+However, this shall not include the aggregate value of inward supplies on which tax is paid by the recipient on reverse charge basis and Supplies on which e-commerce operator is required to pay tax as per Section 9(5).